IbraWorks/CheckoutTechTest/README.md

 The application features basic logging as well as documentation with swagger.

-I tried to achieve Idempotency to ensure the same payment was not processed twice.
+I focused on achieving Idempotency to ensure the same payment was not processed twice.

 ### Improvements
 There is no retry policy or circuit breaker pattern implemented when talking to the MockAcquiringBank api.